blakethaselberger/StarsOps/README.md

 ## 📄 License

-This project is proprietary software for the St. Louis Blues organization.
+This project is proprietary software for the Dallas Stars organization.
 All rights reserved.

 ## 🏆 Acknowledgments

-- St. Louis Blues Hockey Operations Team
+- Dallas Stars Hockey Operations Team
 - Built with [v0.dev](https://v0.dev)
 - Deployed on [Vercel](https://vercel.com)

 ---

-**BluesOps** - Empowering hockey operations with cutting-edge technology 🏒💙💛
+**StarsOps** - Empowering hockey operations with cutting-edge technology 🏒�⭐